 Description

-Drug Fc Conjugate is a long acting technology that acts as a single-molecule cocktail by coupling targeted small molecules and peptides to a human antibody fragment (Fc).
-These conjugates bind to the target receptors for an extended period while simultaneously engaging with the immune system of the human body, allowing them to both treat and prevent disease.
-DFC also has the potential to carry multiple targeting drug molecules.
+Cloudbreak (r) is a Drug Fc Conjugate that acts as a single-molecule cocktail by coupling targeted small molecules and peptides to a human antibody fragment (Fc).
+These conjugates bind to the target receptors for an extended period while simultaneously engaging with the immune system of the human body, allowing them to both treat and prevent disease. antibody drug conjugates like this have the potential to carry multiple drug molecules (payloads).

 Technology highlight